amalto/platform6-custom-workflow-form/README.md

 You should get a **bundle.js** file in the _build_ folder.
 To deploy your form, copy paste the content of this file in the Scripts Service of the Platform6 instance in a dedicated resource.
-You can either use a _TYPESCRIPT_ resource type and use the _getCompiled_ util in the Groovy Script (this is used in the example below - see screenshots) or user a _TEXT_ resource type with the _get_ util in the Groovy Script.
+You can either use a _TYPESCRIPT_ resource type and use the _getCompiled_ util in the Script (this is used in the example below - see screenshots) or user a _TEXT_ resource type with the _get_ util in the Script.

 !["copy bundle" result](./documentation/copy_bundle.png)